Ninja-Squad/ninja-squad.github.com/_posts/2019-03-14-cool-things-we-learned-part-2-frontend-edition.md

 the application will also start very fast as the assets are cached for offline use.

-We tried to push things a little bit more and used the [`SwUpdate`](https://angular.io/api/service-worker/SwUpdate) service offered by the `@angular/pwa` package to display a notification to our users when a new version of the applciation is available.
+We tried to push things a little further and used the [`SwUpdate`](https://angular.io/api/service-worker/SwUpdate) service offered by the `@angular/pwa` package to display a notification to our users when a new version of the application is available.
 This is because the application is displayed right away from cache when a user loads it, and then the Service Worker checks if a new version is available.
 If that's the case, [`SwUpdate.available`](https://angular.io/api/service-worker/SwUpdate#properties) emits a new event, and you can ask your user if he/she wants to refresh the page to use the new version.
-This works great even we ran into an Angular issue, that [we documented](https://github.com/angular/angular/commit/353362f5a4ce14e91cc96359a990013f10747b47) as good open source citizens 😉
+We had a weird issue, but we figured it out, and, as good open source citizens, [we documented it](https://github.com/angular/angular/commit/353362f5a4ce14e91cc96359a990013f10747b47) 😉.

 ## Leaflet and ngx-leaflet

-We needed to display a map in several places in the application, with pins for location of the issues reported for example.
+We needed to display a map in several places in the application, with pins marking the locations of the reported issues.
 Our customer really wanted to use Open Street Map, so Google Maps was not an option.
 We went with [Leaflet](https://leafletjs.com/) and found [ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet),